Pope Formosus: Guy III of Spoleto

+Muslim Incursions

 During his papacy, Formosus also had to contend with the Saracens, who were attacking Lazio.
 While Muslims encroached upon Christian territory, Formosus took a staunch anti-diplomatic approach as pope, supporting violent military campaigns to eliminate the foreign threat and reinstate the Papacy’s influence over the area.
 Emperor Guy led these campaigns until his death in 894, and other rulers took up the cause after him.
 On 4 April 896, Formosus died.
+The cause of his death remains unclear.
 He was succeeded by Boniface VI, whose papacy lasted 15 days.
-The death of Formosus resulted in Boniface VI being elected in an uncanonical manner.